- Armament and disarmament

 - Peace and development

-Michael Herzog zu Mecklenburg is an intern in SIPRI's European Security Programme focusing on violent extremism and crime.
+Michael Herzog zu Mecklenburg was an intern in SIPRI's European Security Programme focusing on violent extremism and crime.
 Michael's current work includes research on the overlap of violent extremism and crime, as well as their nexus in government counter and prevention policies in Germany.

 Michael has graduated with an M.A. in International Relations with specialization on Global Conflicts in the Modern Era from Leiden University in March 2018.
 His studies focused on the German military, nation- and state building, and resistance of local insurgents.
 Additionally, he has been an intern at the Munich Security Conference from January until September 2018, where he has assisted in the organisation of the Munich Security Conference 2018 and numerous other summits with focus on the wider field of security around the globe.
 During his B.A. in International Studies on Russia and Eurasia, he also successfully completed an internship at the Hague Conference on Private International Law during the winter semester of 2015.